ficoos/godirect/readme.md

-# goirect - A library for direct IO in GO
+# godirect - A library for direct IO in GO

 This is a library meant to allow programs to utilize direct IO in GO.
 It exposes high and low level interfaces.